N.C. Gov. Cooper addressing state preparation for Hurricane Irma

 RALEIGH, N.C.
-(WVEC) -- Governor Roy Cooper is holding a press conference on the state's preparation for Hurricane Irma Friday afternoon.
+(WVEC) -- Governor Roy Cooper held a press conference on the state's preparation for Hurricane Irma Friday afternoon.

-Gov. Cooper and Emergency Management Director Mike Sprayberry are speaking at the Emergency Operations Center.
+Gov. Cooper and Emergency Management Director Mike Sprayberry spoke at the Emergency Operations Center.

 On Wednesday, Cooper declared a state of emergency and it went into effect Thursday morning at 8 a.m..